 Childminders are self employed and responsible for their own tax and national insurance.
-You are legally obliged to contact the tax office as soon as you start working as a childminder and inform them – you can do this by ringing 08459 154515 or using the CWF1 application form available from post offices.
-You can also register online.
+You are legally obliged to contact the tax office as soon as you start working as a childminder and inform them - you can register online.
 You will then receive a self employment tax return the following April.

 You must inform the National Insurance office that you are self employed and pay class 2 contributions - unless you are entitled to an exemption.
 Contact NI for more information.